menu icon

 Smoothing out chocolate topping.

 To decorate chop and melt the chocolate for the cheesecake topping.
 Add the cream and stir well.
-Working quickly pour the melted chocolate and cream mix over the top of the cheesecake and smooth down.
+Working quickly pour the melted chocolate and cream mix over the top of the cheesecake and smooth it down.
 Chill in the fridge for another two hours.

 How to serve